Who needs anti-depressants when you have your body!

 Since practicing this stress-relieving technique I have found that:

-- Any questions or problems become so much clearer when you put them in black and white.
+- Any questions or problems become so much clearer when you put them into black and white.
 Sometimes you get an immediate answer or your fears and anxieties become so much more trivial.

 - The act of brain vomiting onto paper clears your mind.
 It transfers any scattered thoughts or negative opinions from your head onto a page.
 For any Star Wars fans out there, think about it as a Star Destroyer dumping its waste before it makes the jump to light speed.
 It doesn’t want all that crap slowing it down and wasting energy when it has a rebel alliance to crush.
 The same with your brain; dump it all so it doesn’t slow you down for the rest of the day.

 - It helps me to clarify what is important.
 In Japan people are literally working themselves to death; they even have a name for it, KAROSHI (translated as “overwork death”).
 I journal every morning to help clarify what is important [to me!] for that day.
-One question could be: does my daughter really want me to work all the hours under the sun to pay for her children’s TV package or would she rather me take her to her to the park, push her on the swing and read to her at bedtime?
+One question could be: does my daughter really want me to work all the hours under the sun to pay for her children’s TV package or would she rather me take her to the park, push her on the swing and read her a bedtime story?

 6. Daily Gratitude Practice